readthedocs/sphinx-hoverxref/docs/installation.rst

 .. warning::

    This extension **requires a backend server** to retrieve the tooltip content.
-   Currently only `Read the Docs`_ is supported, so it will only work if your documentation is hosted on Read the Docs.
+   Currently, only `Read the Docs`_ is supported as backend server.
+   Take into account that your documentation has to be hosted on Read the Docs for this extension to work.

 If you prefer to apply this behavior to *all* your ``:ref:`` in your documentation, you can use the config :confval:`hoverxref_auto_ref`.